Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee: Simulation

 \section{Simulation}

-To validate the effectiveness, adaptability, and stability of the proposed TSDR-MPC framework, we conduct numerical simulations on a benchmark double-integrator system commonly adopted in robust and stochastic MPC studies \cite{mayne2005robust,10383526}.
+To validate the effectiveness, adaptability, and stability of the proposed TSDR-MPC framework, we conduct numerical simulations on the following system commonly adopted in robust and stochastic MPC studies \cite{mayne2005robust,10383526}.
 We consider the discrete-time linear time-invariant system